grisu/gricli/USAGE.md

 Parameters:

     path : The directory to list.
+(Optional)

 Example usage: